 "Suddenly, everything changed," says Oliver.

-The surge in interest post-Euros meant that Arsenal women are more popular than ever, with new fans joining.
+The surge in interest post-Euros meant that Arsenal women are more popular than ever, with new fans joining every day.

 One of those post-Euros fans of Arsenal Women, Rebecca, is now a regular voice on the fan-led podcast Inside the Red and White - and the talented make-up artist behind this photoshoot.